Where does Chocolate come from?

 From Latin America to the modern day, chocolate has come a long way to get to you.
 Have you ever asked yourself these questions: How was chocolate invented?
 Where did chocolate originate?
 How did chocolate become part of the Magnum ice cream we enjoy today?
 Then join us for a journey through the fascinating history of chocolate, the world’s favorite sweet treat...

 Who invented chocolate?

-Chocolate’s 4,000-year history began in ancient Mesoamerica, present day Mexico.
-It’s here that the first cacao plants were found.
+The history of chocolate begins its 4,000 years of history in ancient Mesoamerica, present day Mexico and the birthplace of chocolate.
+It’s here that the first cacao plants, the plant which chocolate is made from, were found.
 The Olmec, one of the earliest civilizations in Latin America, were the first to turn the cacao plant into chocolate.
-They drank their chocolate during rituals and used it as medicine.
+They drank an ancient chocolate drink during rituals and used it as medicine.

 By the 15th century, the Aztecs used cocoa beans as currency.
 They believed that chocolate was a gift from the god Quetzalcoatl, and drank it as a refreshing beverage, an aphrodisiac, and even to prepare for war.

 No one knows for sure when chocolate came to Europe.
 Legend has it that explorer Hernán Cortés brought chocolate to his homeland of Spain in 1528.